Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/05-using-multiple-cu/README.md

 ## Tutorial Overview

-By default, the Vitis™ core development kit creates one CU for each kernel.
+By default, the AMD Vitis™ core development kit creates one CU for each kernel.
 A host program can use the same kernel multiple times for different sets of data.
 In these cases, it is useful to generate multiple CUs of the kernel to let those CUs run concurrently and improve the performance of the overall system.

 For more information, see [Creating Multiple Instances of a Kernel](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Creating-Multiple-Instances-of-a-Kernel) in the Application Acceleration
 Development flow of the Vitis Unified Software Platform Documentation (UG1416).